Tu carrito está vacío.

 Hard Maple

 From the American continent.
-The wood par excellence for economical, high quality and durable cutting boards.
+The quintessential wood for economical, high-quality and durable cutting boards.

 European Oak